EducationalTestingService/rsmtool/doc/tutorial_rsmsumm.rst

 ~~~~~~~~~~~~~~~~~~
 Our experiment report contains the overview of main aspects of model performance.
 It includes:

-1. Brief summary table for all experiments.
+1. Brief description of all experiments.
-2. Model fit for all experiments.
+2. Information about model parameters and model fit for all ``rsmtool`` experiments.
 3. Model performance for all experiments.

 .. note::

-    Since we are comparing the experiment to itself, the comparison is not very interesting, since all rows contain the same numbers.
+    Some of the information such as model fit and model parameters are only available for ``rsmtool`` experiments.